worktile/stash-plugin/README.md

 ## Configuration

-You need to create an incoming web hook in lesschat.
+You need to create a stash service web hook in lesschat.
 That will give you the hook url and the default channel name.
 Notifications will go to the defaul lesschat channel, unless you override them in the configuration for a given repository.